Charlotte Hodgkins-Byrne

-Charlotte Hodgkins-Byrne (born 8 October 1996) is a British rower who competes in international level events.
+Charlotte Ruby L. Hodgkins-Byrne (born 8 October 1996) is a British rower who competes in international level events.
 She is the younger sister of World Rowing Championships bronze medalist Mathilda Hodgkins-Byrne.

+She competed for Great Britain at the 2020 Summer Olympics, finishing 7th in the women's quadruple sculls event.

 In 2021, she won a European silver medal in the quadruple sculls in Varese, Italy.